Y1226/ToyStoreMiniProject_ServerSide_Java/README.md

 ## Results

 I received a high mark for this project, demonstrating my proficiency in using Java for backend development and integrating it with a React frontend.

----

-This version retains the essential information while being concise.